Slideshow image

 The Revelation opens with these words (1:1-3 NIV):

 The revelation of Jesus Christ, which God gave him to show his servants what must soon take place.
-He made it known by sending his angel to his servant John, who testifies to everything he saw – that is, the word of God and the testimony of Jesus Christ.
+He made it known by sending his angel to his servant John, who testifies to everything he saw—that is, the word of God and the testimony of Jesus Christ.
 Blessed is the one who reads the words of this prophecy, and blessed are those who hear it and take to heart what is written in it, because the time is near.

-I propose seven (7) signposts to guide us through Revelation:
+Here are seven (7) signposts to guide us through Revelation:

-1. It is the “revelation of Jesus Christ.”
-As you read, keep Jesus Christ in view at all times.
-It is his revelation or, in Greek, apokalupsis meaning his “uncovering.”
+As you read, remember always to keep Jesus Christ in view.
+It is the revelation of Him, or, in Greek, apokalupsis, which means His “uncovering.”

-2. It is entrusted to John, the apostle.
-This is the same person who wrote the Gospel, according to John.
-At this point, he had known and followed Jesus for the better part of 70 years.
+This is the same John who wrote the Gospel according to John.
+When he wrote the Revelation, he had known and followed Jesus for the better part of 70 years.
 We can trust what he writes.

-3. It is about God and Jesus Christ.
-What John testifies to is “everything he saw – that is, the word of God and the testimony of Jesus Christ.”
-As you read, focus upon what God is doing and the place that Jesus Christ has in that.
+John testifies to “everything he saw—that is, the word of God and the testimony of Jesus Christ.”
+As you read, focus on what God (the Father) is doing and where Jesus Christ (the Son) is in that.
+Again, remember that it is the “revelation of Jesus Christ.”

 5. Your understanding of Jesus will be expanded.

-For instance, stand with John as he turns around to see the voice that was speaking to him (1:12-18).
+For instance, stand with John as he turns around to see the voice speaking to him (1:12-18).
 Language seems to fail John as he attempts to describe the Lord Jesus.
-He has to use similes such as his hair is white like wool; his eyes are like blazing fire; his feet are like bronze glowing in a furnace.
+He has to use similes—imagery that is rooted in the Old Testament—such as:

 6. Revelation must be seen from John’s perspective.

-The ‘collision’ appears to give the empires the initial victory.
-In this context, the people of God are warned not to worship the beast and his image – despite the persecution that results (14:9-10; 18:4).
+The ‘collision’ between ‘Empire’ and the Kingdom of God appears to give ‘Empire’ (in whatever form it takes) the initial victory.
+In this context, the people of God are warned not to worship the beast and his image—despite the persecution that results (14:9-10; 18:4).

 The message of Revelation is that God, not ‘Empire,’ is in control of history.
 God will ultimately triumph, and his people will be vindicated (e.g., 12:10-12).